dma117/rss-e-commerce/README.md

 ### Stack
 React is a JavaScript library for creating user interfaces.
-TypeScript - An open source programming language that extends JavaScript by adding static typing.
+TypeScript is an open source programming language that extends JavaScript by adding static typing.
-Vite - A rapid development tool that utilizes a modular project structure and fast recompilation to ensure high performance during development.
+Vite is a rapid development tool that utilizes a modular project structure and fast recompilation to ensure high performance during development.
-ESLint - Static code analysis tool for identifying problem areas in JavaScript code. husky - A package that allows you to use Git hooks as npm scripts. prettier - A tool for code formatting. vitest - A tool for testing JavaScript and TypeScript code.
+ESLint is a static code analysis tool for identifying problem areas in JavaScript code.
+Husky is a package that allows you to use Git hooks as npm scripts.
+Prettier is a tool for code formatting.
+Vitest is a tool for testing JavaScript and TypeScript code.

 ### Getting Started